 10. Textual criticism

-PAPER COORDINATOR: PROF ROSALIND LOVE (rcl10@cam.ac.uk)
+PAPER COORDINATOR: PROFESSOR ROSALIND LOVE (rcl10@cam.ac.uk)

 An introduction to the processes by which extant sources written in the languages studied for Papers 5-9 have been transmitted, and of the scholarly methods by which these sources are converted into a readable form.
 The various editorial and diplomatic approaches and techniques are studied.
 In the exam, students will be required to answer a compulsory practical question and to write essays on selected topics.